giantswarm/docs/src/content/ui-api/web/organizations/basic-management/index.md

 ![Organizations overview](organizations-overview.png)

 If you are an admin user, this page shows all organizations existing in the management cluster of your installation.
-As a non-admin user, you see the organizations you have some sort of access to.
+As a non-admin user, you see the organizations you have access to.

 To learn more about an individual organization, and to find more management functions, click on one of the organizations in the list.